Progress of version should be calculated the same way as parent tasks

 I've attached a fix that shows what I had in mind.

-#9 Updated by Marius BALTEANU about 1 month ago
+#9 Updated by Marius BALTEANU over 3 years ago

 - File 0001-Version-progress-should.patch added